-- 11. Request for Purchase (form #410) must be completed by the requesting agency/department as the authorization to issue a purchase order and procure the requested item or service.
-Exceptions to this requirement are: - a.
-Cash reimbursement for out-of-pocket expenditures under \$50, supported by form #417 - b.
+- a.
+Cash reimbursement for out-of-pocket expenditures under \$60, supported by form #417 - b.
 Utilities and other services for which the fees or rates are regulated by federal, state or local government - c.
 Service or maintenance contracts awarded by the Commission, of which the fees or rates have been specified in the bid and subsequent contract award. - 12.
 The Library will not knowingly purchase nor accept bids to purchase any item from: - a.
 Commission members - b.
 Library employees - c.
 Children, parents, grandparents, grandchildren, brothers and sisters of the above individuals and their spouses - d.
 Firms or enterprises in which any of the above individuals have a vested interest involving ownership, partnership, sales commission or other direct and immediate gain resulting from such purchase - e.
-Except for the special situations listed in item

-This policy does not prohibit the purchase of items from any firm or enterprise in which an individual defined in C above is employed or owns stock but who does not have a vested interest as defined in D above.

-- 13. The Commission gives preferential consideration when purchasing supplies or services through the competitive bidding procedure, to Oklahoma County residents and businesses whose property taxes directly support the Library.
+Except for the special situations listed in item 19. - f.
+This policy does not prohibit the purchase of items from any firm or enterprise in which an individual defined in C above is employed or owns stock but who does not have a vested interest as defined in D above. - 13.
+The Commission gives preferential consideration when purchasing supplies or services through the competitive bidding procedure, to Oklahoma County residents and businesses whose property taxes directly support the Library.
 Preferential consideration is given only when all other factors used in determining lowest and best bidder are equal, and when the difference between the local and non-local vendor's bid price does not exceed five percent (5%) or \$1000, whichever is less. - 14.
-For acquisitions or contracts expected to cost \$10,000 or more and not listed under State Contract or GSA pricing, and in each situation involving a competitive bidding arrangement, the following procedures shall be followed: - a.
+For acquisitions or contracts expected to cost \$10,000 or more and not listed under State Contract or GSA pricing or similar competitive bid pricing agreements as defined in Item 3 above, the following procedures shall be followed: - a.
 The Library will seek current, qualified vendors to whom specifications will be sent inviting bids - b.
 A notice inviting bids will be published not less than two times in an Oklahoma County newspaper - c.
 The library will allow not less than 14 days for bids to be received - d.
 The bid proposal shall specify that the Commission retains the right to reject all bids and to waive any formalities and technicalities - e.
-Each bidder shall submit an "Affidavit for Filing With A Competitive Bid" to ensure a true competitive bidding process
+Each bidder shall submit an "Affidavit for Filing With A Competitive Bid" to ensure a true competitive bidding process - f.
+Contractors engaged in service for the Library shall provide and maintain Workers' Compensation and employers' liability insurance coverage for the contractor and all employees of the contractor or the subcontractors engaged in any service contracts awarded by the Commission